 Note: This field is retained with the prescribed length at the prescribed location for backwards compatibility with deployed receiving systems.
-In the AC-3 bit stream, langcod is3 an optional field that may be present in the elementary stream.
+In the AC-3 bit stream, langcod is 3 an optional field that may be present in the elementary stream.
+It was initially specified to indicate language.
+The field language replaces this field's function in this descriptor.